mysterywolf/threes/README.md

 ```
  RT-Thread online packages  --->
     miscellaneous packages  --->
-        [*] threes: A game which was very famous in the year of 2014.
+        [*] threes: An indie puzzle video game which was very popular in the year of 2014.
 ```